HSLdevcom/digitransit-site/src/pages/en/services/index.md

 https://github.com/HSLdevcom/digitransit-ui, to the folder `app/configurations`.
 For more information, check out https://github.com/HSLdevcom/digitransit-ui/blob/master/docs/Themes.md .

-The language used in the user interface can be replaced by adding required strings into `app/translations.js` file and by expanding the language selector component respectively.
+The language collection available in the user interface can be extended by adding required strings into `app/translations.js` file and by updating the language selector component respectively.